openhwgroup/programs/process/OpenHW-Specification-Process.md

 ### Overview

 OpenHW uses a lightweight specification development process to produce specification documents (which are similar to standards documents).
 Such "specifications" convey, for instance:
- - Protocol/functionality of an interface to ensure interopability across the interface
+ - Protocol/functionality of an interface to ensure interoperability across the interface
- - Naming convention such as mmemonic for an instruction class
+ - Naming convention such as mnemonic for an instruction class

-This type of specification is developed and frozen in a Task Group designated by the Techinical Working Group (TWG) to this task, then ratified and released (published) by TWG.
+This type of specification is developed and frozen in a Task Group designated by the Technical Working Group (TWG) to this task, then ratified and released (published) by TWG.

 Note that this process does not refer to a requirements specification for an OpenHW project such as an open-source Core or Hardware or Software project.
 In that context, requirements specification is a list of the required features of the open-source project.